 Heterozygotes and homozygotes are viable and fertile.

-When using the 6neo mouse strain in a publication, please cite the originating article(s) and include JAX stock #004154 in your Materials and Methods section.
+When using the 6neo, PD mouse strain in a publication, please cite the originating article(s) and include JAX stock #004154 in your Materials and Methods section.